rvanmarkus/modx-laravel-models/README.md

     $tv = $book->templateVariables->get('Genres'); //ex. ['Roman','Science Fiction'] returns a array of selected checkbox TV values

-The model casts automatically the values of your template variables to PHP types.
-The cast will automatically been done for the following template variables with the types:
+The model automatically casts certain values of your template variables to Objects.
+The following template variable types will be automatically casted:

   - Date
   - Text
   - checkbox (multiple values)